UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/01-format-data.md

 > However, every database manager
 > can import and export data in a variety of formats like .csv, SQL,
 > so it *is* possible to move information from one to another.
+>
+> For this workshop, we will be using the DB Browser for SQLite.
 {: .callout}

 > ## SQLite
 >
 > You could do this entire workshop in SQLite.
 But we are going to use a graphical database tool.
-> In order to use the SQLite commands *interactively*, we need to
+> In order to use the SQLite commands *interactively*, you would
 > enter into the SQLite console.
 So, open up a terminal, and run
 >
 > ~~~